sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 - Component type.
 - Current props and state.
-- Pointers to parent, sibling, and child components.
+- Pointers to parent, sibling, and child components,
+- Pointer to DOM/class instance.
 - Other internal metadata to track rendering process.

 ```ts